benitoiteTz/benitoiteTz.github.io/_posts/2017-10-05-simple-html5-page.md

 ![]({{ "/images/browser-view.png" }})

 ### Explaining Some HTML5 Writen&#58;
-*{% highlight html %}
+{% highlight html %}
-The <!DOCTYPE html> declaration defines this document to be HTML5
+1. The <!DOCTYPE html> declaration defines this document to be HTML5
+2. The <html> element is the root element of an HTML5 page
+3. The <body> element contains the visible page content
+4. The <h1> element defines the large heading
+5. The <p> element defines a paragraph
 {% endhighlight %}